 How Does WiFi Marketing Attribution Work?

-Now that you have the guest contact information, you can begin marketing to them.
+Now that you have the guest’s contact information, you can begin marketing to them.
 And you don’t have to send mass-marketing messages to your entire database.
-As discussed above, you can segment your database based upon customer demographics and their online and offline behavior.
+As discussed above, you can segment your database based on customer demographics and their online and offline behavior.